 Infection is uncommon after elective breast surgery.
-You will be given antibiotics through the drip during the operation and most patients are sent home with antibiotic tablets for a week after the operation.
+You will be given antibiotics through the drip during the operation and you may be sent home with tablet antibiotics for a week after the operation.
 Should an infection develop, it would usually begin at about the 5th to 7th post operative day (around about the time that you are due to see us for removal of sutures and dressings).
-If you notice increasing pain, swelling and redness of the area that was operated on, please call the office or the hospital.
+If you notice increasing pain, swelling and redness of the area that was operated on, please call the rooms or the hospital.
+This is particularly important if a breast implant has been used as part of your operation.
+Small infections can gain a hold on the non-living implant and develop into infections that either grumble along and contribute to capsular contracture or flourish into an infection that requires the removal of the implant.